 - Candidate’s essay on leadership as an MSU administrator, including their philosophy, accomplishments, and impact (no more than 2 pages)

 Materials will be reviewed by a committee to create a short-list of candidates.
 Letters of support will then be requested from the supervisors of these individuals before a final decision is made.
-The recipient will receive a $2000 award and will be honored at the All-University Awards Ceremony in Spring 2022.
+The recipient will receive a $2000 award and will be honored at the spring All-University Awards Ceremony.

 If you have any questions, please contact Cindi Leverich at email@example.com.